-User experience is no less important.
+User experience is just as important.
 Both frameworks allow you to build beautiful business applications.
 There is no comparison between spreadsheets and these.
-Thanks to this, you get easier and faster adoption within your company.
+An intuitive and appealing interface means easier and faster adoption within your company.

-Shiny and Dash are not tools for everyone, so not everyone can be a creator, but this group is much, much larger than you think.
-This person doesn’t even have to be an Engineer – it can be an ambitious and curious Excel user or someone tired of the limitations of traditional Business Intelligence.
+Shiny and Dash are not tools for everyone, so not everyone can be a creator, but this group is much larger than you might expect.
+A developer doesn’t even have to be an Engineer – it can be an ambitious and curious Excel user or someone tired of the limitations of traditional Business Intelligence.
 You need a team of people with at least one Shiny or Dash developer.
 Needless to say, once the tool is created, anyone can use it and get insights.

 Even though it seems that Shiny is a sweet spot now, we are excited to see upcoming innovations in this space.
-Delivery time for Shiny is a huge advantage, but performance and scale are important issues for corporate solutions.
-It takes some practice to write Shiny apps that scale well, and even for well written applications, their scalability has limits.
+Delivery time for Shiny is a huge advantage, but performance and scale are important issues for corporate solutions as well.
+It takes some practice to write Shiny apps that scale effectively, and even for well written applications, their scalability has limits.

 If you’re ready to try out some Shiny alternatives to Excel, I recommend this article by Marcin Dubel.
 He shows that you do not have to sacrifice Excel’s table-data functions if you make the switch.